 - We recommend that teams access the RED communication channel, Discord, and keep this open during the competition to be alerted of any updates.

 The qualification round of RED is played on an online platform: red.csaw.io.
 Only registered teams will be given access to the challenges at the “Start Time.”

-During the Qualification Round, challenges will be released on the RED platform on a staggered schedule over the course of the 10 day competition.
+During the Qualification Round, challenges will be released on the RED platform on a staggered schedule over the course of the competition.
+All challenges will be released before 28 September 2019.
 Teams earns points by solving challenges.
 Points will be displayed on a public scoreboard.
-The scoreboard is likely to be hidden closer to the end of the competition.
+The scoreboard may be hidden closer to the end of the competition.